wirshingh/Assemble-nuclear-rDNA-18S-and-28S-from-genomic-data-using-MITObim-looped/README.md

 SAMPLEDIR_TRM="path to trimmed reads"

 # Create variable by copying full path to the base directory.
-# This is where the results will be.
+# This is where the results will go.
 SAMPLEDIR_BASE="path to base directory"

 # In the base directory create a directory where the interleaved sequences will be placed